Research

 The focus is on artistic research and research exchange.
 The program is aligned to each participant’s work rhythm and caters for specific theoretical interests by inviting a diversity of voices from a variety of fields that can cater to the individual and collective research interests.
 Collective learning and participatory coaching are central to the program; it comes with the engagement of each participant to care for each other’s wellbeing and research development.
 We offer a coaching and participation methodology that is anchored in intersectional situatedness and care.

-TYPP, developed out of a growing need and desire to make the multifaceted research culture of Sint Lucas School of Arts Antwerpen accessible to a wide audience, both within the school community and beyond.
-The notion of ‘research culture’ can be interpreted quite loosely.
-It involves research or PhD projects financed by Sint Lucas Antwerpen as well as individual research practices or research conducted by students in the context of their final Bachelor’s or Master’s project.
+GROUNDS, developed out of a growing need and desire to make the multifaceted research culture of Sint Lucas Antwerpen accessible to a wide audience, both within the school community and beyond.

-TYPP wishes to bring these practices together, without any hierarchy or a predefined format.
-It seeks to offer a forum for the field of artistic research, which is averse to categories and continuously reinvents and reorients itself.
-The editorial board is responsible for the composition of each periodical.
+GROUNDS offers a forum for the field of artistic research, which is averse to categories and continuously reinvents and reinvents itself.

 Editorial board: